Hamath-dieudonne/Build-BI-System-from-Scratch/README.md

 ![create data stream](assets/data_stream.PNG)

-### Create Kinesis Data Firehose to store data in S3Header anchor link
+### Create Kinesis Data Firehose to store data in S3
 Kinesis Data Firehose will allow collecting data in real-time and batch it to load into a storage location such as Amazon S3, Amazon Redshift or ElasticSearch.

 If you are on the Kinesis Data Stream page from the previous step, select Delivery streams from the left sidebar.
 If you are starting from the Kinesis landing page, select the Kinesis Data Firehose radio button and click the Create delivery stream button.